syncfusion/blazor-docs/src/navigations/menu-bar/how-to/customize-menu-items.md

 ## Show or Hide Menu Items

-You can show or hide the menu items using the [`ShowItems`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Navigations.SfContextMenu~ShowItems.html) and [`HideItems`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Navigations.SfContextMenu~HideItems.html) methods.
+You can show or hide the menu items using the [`Hidden`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.MenuItem.html#Syncfusion_Blazor_Navigations_MenuItem_Hidden) property in Menu items.
+To hide the menuItems, set the `Hidden` property to true and vice-versa.

 In the following example, the Movies header item, Workshops, and Music sub menu items are hidden in menu.